iagox86/dnscat2/doc/protocol.md

 It's important to start by noting: this isn't designed to be strong encryption, with assurances like SSL.
 It's designed to be fast, easy to implement, and to prevent passive eavesdropping.
-Active (man in the middle) attacks are only prevented using a shared secret.
+Active (man in the middle) attacks are only prevented using a pre-shared secret.

 To summarize, Curve25519 and SHA3 are used to generate a shared symmetric key, which is used with SHA3 and Salsa20 to sign and encrypt